-In the following, we will focus on renewal policies, and show that the optimal renewal policy has a threshold structure. \begin{Theorem} In the class of renewal policies, the optimal policy must have a threshold structure, i.e., $X_i$ equals constant $\tau_0$ if $\Gamma_i\leq \tau_0$; otherwise $X_i$ equals $\Gamma_i$. \end{Theorem} The proof of Theorem~\ref{thm:renewal} is provided in Appendix~\ref{appx:renewal}.
-The proof is sketched as follows: We note that the long-term average AoI under a renewal policy can be expressed in the form of $\frac{\Eb[X^2]}{2\Eb[X]}$, where $X$ is a random variable with the same distribution of $X_i$.
-The objective is then to identify the optimal $X$ as a function of $\tau$, which follows the same as $\Gamma_i$.
-We first establish a necessary condition for $X(\tau)$ to be optimal, i.e., if we add a small perturbation on $X(\tau)$ without violating the energy causality condition, the objective function can only increase.
-Such a necessary condition indicates that $X(\tau)$ must have the threshold structure described in Theorem~\ref{thm:renewal}.
+In the following, we will focus on renewal policies, and show that the threshold structure of the optimal renewal policy in the following theorem. \begin{Theorem} In the class of renewal policies, the optimal policy has a threshold structure, i.e., $X_i$ equals a constant $\tau_0$ if $\Gamma_i\leq \tau_0$; otherwise $X_i$ equals $\Gamma_i$.
+Here $\tau_0=0.9012$, and the corresponding long-term average AoI equals $\tau_0$. \end{Theorem} The proof of Theorem~\ref{thm:renewal} is provided in Appendix~\ref{appx:renewal}.

-We propose the following threshold-based status update policy based on Theorem~\ref{thm:renewal}. \begin{Definition}[Threshold-based Status Update Policy] When an energy unit enters an empty battery, the sensor performs a status update immediately if the AoI at the FC is greater than a threshold $\tau_0$; Otherwise, it holds its operation until the AoI is exactly equal to $\tau_0$. \end{Definition}
+Theorem~\ref{thm:renewal} indicates the optimality of the following threshold-based status update policy. \begin{Definition}[Threshold-based Status Update Policy] When an energy unit enters an empty battery, the sensor performs a status update immediately if the AoI at the FC is greater than a threshold $\tau_0$; Otherwise, it holds its operation until the AoI is exactly equal to $\tau_0$. \end{Definition}

-The long-term average AoI under this policy can be analytically characterized based on the memoryless property of the exponentially distributed inter-arrival times of energy units.